 3. The School will ensure any school personnel who volunteer are appropriately trained regarding the storage and emergency use of epinephrine auto-injectors based on the standards developed by the Superintendent of Public Instruction.
 The School will distribute an annual notice to all staff describing the request for volunteers who will be trained to administer an epinephrine auto-injector to a person if that person is suffering, or reasonably believed to be suffering from, anaphylaxis.
 The annual notice shall also describe the training the volunteer will receive.

 In order for a pupil to be assisted by designated school personnel, , in administering medication other than emergency epinephrine auto-injectors, the School shall obtain both (a) a written statement from the physician detailing the name of the medication, method, amount, and time schedules by which the medication is to be taken and (b) a written statement from the parent, foster parent, or guardian of the pupil indicating the desire that the School assist the pupil in the matters set forth in the statement of the physician or physician assistant.

+Response to Diabetic or Hypoglycemic Emergency

+LALPA provides school personnel with voluntary emergency medical training to provide emergency medical assistance to pupils with diabetes suffering from severe hypoglycemia, and volunteer personnel shall provide this emergency care, in accordance with standards established herein and the performance instructions set forth by the licensed health care provider of the pupil.
+A school employee who does not volunteer or who has not been trained pursuant to this policy may not be required to provide emergency medical assistance.

+Training established shall include all of the following:

+Recognition and treatment of hypoglycemia.

+Administration of glucagon.

+Basic emergency follow-up procedures, including, but not limited to, calling the emergency 911 telephone number and contacting, if possible, the pupil’s parent or guardian and licensed health care provider.

+Training by a physician, credentialed school nurse, registered nurse, or certificated public health nurse according to the standards established pursuant to this section shall be deemed adequate training.

+A school employee shall notify the Principal if he or she administers glucagon pursuant to this Policy.

+All materials necessary to administer the glucagon shall be provided by the parent or guardian of the pupil.

+In the case of a pupil who is able to self-test and monitor his or her blood glucose level, upon written request of the parent or guardian, and with authorization of the licensed health care provider of the pupil, a pupil with diabetes shall be permitted to test his or her blood glucose level and to otherwise provide diabetes self-care in the classroom, in any area of the school or school grounds, during any school-related activity, and, upon specific request by a parent or guardian, in a private location.

 Guidelines: